dell/omnia/docs/source/Roles/Accelerator/index.rst

 	cd accelerator
 	ansible-playbook accelerator.yml -i inventory

+(where inventory consists of manager, cluster  and login nodes)

 The following configurations take place when running ``accelerator.yml``
 	i.
 Servers with AMD GPUs are identified and the latest GPU drivers and ROCm platforms are downloaded and installed. ii.
 Servers with NVIDIA GPUs are identified and the specified CUDA toolkit is downloaded and installed. iii.
 For the rare servers with both NVIDIA and AMD GPUs installed, all the above mentioned download-ables are installed to the server.